Total Linhas Aéreas: 2020s

-On May 24, 2021, it received the first Boeing 737 in its history, the Boeing 737-45D(SF) registration PS-TLA (MSN 28753) acquired from VX Capital Partners, which, according to speculation, will be used to start the retirement process of its veteran Boeing 727 fleet.
+On May 24, 2021, it received the first Boeing 737 in its history, the Boeing 737-45D(SF) which, according to speculation, will be used to start the retirement process of its veteran Boeing 727 fleet.
 The aircraft was leased and received the colors of the carrier Total Express, which at the end of 2023 launched its own airline, Total Express Linhas Aéreas.

-On December 20, 2023, during a presentation and dinner served to the press, politicians and guests in a hangar at Brasilia International Airport, TOTAL Linhas Aéreas announced that it would resume regular passenger flights using ATR-42 and Embraer ERJ-145 aircraft until the end of 2024.
+On December 20, 2023, TOTAL Linhas Aéreas announced that it would resume regular passenger flights using ATR-42 and Embraer ERJ-145 aircraft until the end of 2024.
 The hub of the airline will be Brasília and according to a route map presented at the time, the intention is to serve up to 26 Brazilian cities.
 On the same occasion a new logo was presented.

-On January 7, 2024, TOTAL Linhas Aéreas reserved in the Brazilian Aeronautical Registry (RAB) system the registration for two new ATR 72-500 turboprops, registration PS-CVI (MSN 880) and PS-POP (MSN 923), both previously operated by Precision Air of Tanzania and leased from Swala Leasing & Finance company.
+On January 7, 2024, TOTAL Linhas Aéreas reserved in the Brazilian Aeronautical Registry (RAB) system the registration for two new ATR 72-500 turboprops, both previously operated by Precision Air of Tanzania and leased from Swala Leasing & Finance company.

 On April 9, 2024, Brazilian aviation journalist Solange Galante announced that TOTAL Linhas Aéreas will incorporate its second Boeing 737-400SF in the third week of April; information that was confirmed by the airline itself.
-The aircraft serial number 26299, leased from Hamden Aviation, will receive the Brazilian aeronautical registration PS-TLB.